‘Contact your government, record a video message, write a blog’

 - Write a letter to your Minister of Health / Foreign Affairs / Finance / Development to discuss your priorities on health and NCDs.
-Here’s an example of a template letter for encouraging governments to engage in the 2018 UN HLM on NCDs and key asks.
+Here’s an example of a template letter in ENGLISH or FRENCH or SPANISH (these links will download a word file directly to your computer) for encouraging governments to engage in the 2019 UN HLM on UHC and key asks.
 You can also check out our tip sheet for writing.

 Who could you contact?

 - The Prime Minister or President, key advisers and staff;

 - Minister of Foreign Affairs or Development, key advisers and staff;

 - Minister of Health, including NCD focal points and key advisers;

 - Minister of Finance, key advisers and staff;